 Curricular Opportunities

 Interested in getting credit for an innovative research project?
-Consider registering for a regularly offered course, directed studies, capstone, thesis or pitch your own idea.
+Consider registering for a regularly offered course, directed studies, capstone, or thesis.

 Option 1: register for a course

 Most students join the SEEDS Sustainability Program through a course that’s already offering SEEDS research projects.
-You can check out the SEEDS Sustainability Library (scroll to the bottom of the homepage) for previous courses we have collaborated with, or talk to a SEEDS staff member for options in your faculty.
+You can check out the SEEDS Sustainability Library for previous courses we have collaborated with, or talk to a SEEDS staff member for options in your faculty.

 Option 2: register for an existing directed studies, capstone, thesis, or other independent study